Skip to content

 What makes a French Riviera wedding venue different from inland France

-The editorial style that defines a Riviera wedding versus a Provence wedding is the proximity to the Mediterranean as the controlling element.
-Coastal estates plan around sea breezes, summer heat moderation, and the late-evening light that runs to 21:30 in July.
-Inland Var estates at Lorgues, Tourves, and Montfort plan around vineyard landscapes, hill shelter, and the slightly cooler microclimate that follows the Sainte-Baume mountain range.
-The two styles belong on the same shortlist when the broader Riviera arc is the brief, but they ask couples to prioritise different things; coastline versus terroir, open ceremony versus immersive vineyard weekend, palace-tier service versus full-property family-estate buyout.
+What separates a Riviera wedding from a Provence one is how close the Mediterranean sits to the day.
+Coastal estates plan around sea breezes, summer-heat moderation, and the late-evening light that runs to 21:30 in July.
+Inland Var estates around Lorgues, Tourves, and Montfort plan around vineyard landscapes, hill shelter, and the slightly cooler microclimate that follows the Sainte-Baume mountain range.

 Coastal Côte d'Azur estates: Cap-Ferrat, Antibes, Cannes, Mougins, Villefranche